xtermjs/xtermjs.org/_docs/guides/terminado.md

 category: Guides
 ---

-Xterm.js can connect to backends other than the default node.js backend, as an example we will build a simple [Terminado](https://github.com/takluyver/terminado) application, and hook up to it with `Xterm.js`. `Terminado` is a python/tornado websocket host for terminal applications.
+Xterm.js can connect to backends other than the default node.js backend, as an example we will build a simple [Terminado](https://github.com/takluyver/terminado) application, and hook up to it with xterm.js.
+Terminado is a python/tornado websocket host for terminal applications.

-We begin by downloading and installing `Terminado` with `pip install terminado`.
+We begin by downloading and installing Terminado with `pip install terminado`.
 The script for a basic `Terminado` application is surprisingly simple:

 ```python
 import tornado.web